bitovi/academy/src/react/8-optimizaton-hooks.md

 ```
 @codepen

 In the code above, we're utilizing `useMemo` to memoize a value derived from two props, `firstName` and `lastName`.
 Imagine that in order to get the full `name`, we need to perform some long-running or expensive operation.
-Normally, we would do perform this operation every time the component renders, reguardless of the `firstName`/`lastName` prop values.
+Normally, we would perform this operation every time the component renders, regardless of the `firstName`/`lastName` prop values.

 When we memoize the value however, React keeps track of the inputs and outputs of this function, and caches values for all the possibilities it encounters.
 This means that if this component gets rendered with the same first and last name 100 times, we'll only need to perform the expensive operation once.